kartik-v/bootstrap-checkbox-x/README.md

 The plugin supports these following options:

 ##### threeState
-_boolean_ whether to use three states for the checkbox.
+_boolean_, whether to use three states for the checkbox.
 This will allow you to save `null` values, in addition to the built in `true` and `false` values.
 Defaults to `true`.
 If set to `false`, it will allow only the default two values: `true` and `false`.

 ##### inline
-_boolean_ whether the checkboxes are to be styled in an inline-block with other elements placed before or after.
+_boolean_, whether the checkboxes are to be styled in an inline-block with other elements placed before or after.
 Defaults to `true`.
 If set to `false`, checkboxes will be displayed as a block (like in checkbox lists).

 ##### iconChecked
-_string_ the html markup for the glyph / icon to be displayed when the checkbox is checked.
+_string_, the html markup for the glyph / icon to be displayed when the checkbox is checked.
 Defaults to `<i class="glyphicon glyphicon-ok"></i>`.

 ##### iconUnchecked
-_string_ the html markup for the glyph / icon to be displayed when the checkbox is unchecked.
+_string_, the html markup for the glyph / icon to be displayed when the checkbox is unchecked.
 Defaults to a blank character ` `.

 ##### iconNull
-_string_ the html markup for the glyph / icon to be displayed when the checkbox is null.
+_string_, the html markup for the glyph / icon to be displayed when the checkbox is null.
 Defaults to `<i class="glyphicon glyphicon-stop"></i>`.

 #### size
-_string_ size of the checkbox control.
+_string_, size of the checkbox control.
 Should be one of `xl`, `lg`, `md`, `sm`, or `xs`.
 Defaults to `md`.

 ### Plugin Events
 The plugin supports these events: